top of page

 Here’s what you need to know:

-The air conditioning system in your car does more than just cool the air – it helps reduce humidity and can even be used to demist windows in the winter.
-It works by compressing and circulating refrigerant gas through a closed system of components (compressor, condenser, evaporator and more) to provide cooled air into the cabin.
+The air conditioning system in your car does more than just cool the air.
+It helps reduce humidity and can even be used to demist windows in winter.
+The system works by compressing and circulating refrigerant gas through a closed network of components, including the compressor, condenser, and evaporator.
+This process provides cooled air into the cabin, ensuring a comfortable ride.

 Common Car AC Problems

-Some of the most common faults we see include:
+Some of the most frequent issues we encounter include:

-• Low refrigerant gas – often just needs a simple re-gas (but we always test for leaks first)
+• Low refrigerant gas – Often, this just needs a simple re-gas.
+However, we always test for leaks first.

-• Faulty compressor – this part can wear out or seize over time
+• Faulty compressor – This component can wear out or seize over time.

-• Blocked cabin filter – restricting airflow, even if the system itself is fine
+• Blocked cabin filter – This can restrict airflow, even if the system itself is functioning correctly.

-• Electrical issues – a faulty switch, sensor, or wiring problem can stop it working
+• Electrical issues – A faulty switch, sensor, or wiring problem can prevent the AC from working.

-• Leaking condenser – especially common after winter when salt and grit corrode the system
+• Leaking condenser – This is especially common after winter when salt and grit corrode the system.

-• It’s blowing warm or weak air, even on full power
+• It’s blowing warm or weak air, even when set to full power.

-• You can hear strange noises when it’s running
+• You hear strange noises when it’s running.

-• There’s a musty smell when it’s on
+• There’s a musty smell when the AC is on.

 Car dashboard AC controls and vents